Major: Culinary Arts

 Location: San Francisco, CA

-Deuki Hong, former executive chef of the New York City outpost of Kang Ho Dong Baekjong, developed an interest in cooking in middle school and, at the age of 15, was hired by Chef Aarón Sanchez to work in the kitchen at Centrico in Tribeca.
+Deuki Hong is executive chef and owner of Sunday Bird in San Francisco, CA. Growing up in New Jersey, he developed an interest in cooking during middle school and, at the age of 15, Chef Aarón Sanchez invited him to work in the kitchen at Centrico in New York City.
 Sanchez told the budding chef, “You have to go to culinary school.”
-So, Deuki went home and searched for the best culinary college in the world and found The Culinary Institute of America.
+So, Deuki searched for the best culinary college in the world and found The Culinary Institute of America.

 “There is a lot of wisdom in teaching the basics and fundamentals and no other school does it better than the CIA.
 The school offers so much but it’s what you take from it that makes all the difference,” he says.
-“Spend time in the library and use all of the advantages the school has to offer.
+“Spend time in the library and take advantage of all the school has to offer.
 There is a treasure chest of knowledge at your fingertips.
 And being part of CIA’s alumni network is like being in a fraternity, a fellowship.
 There’s an instant connection.
-One of the greatest assets the CIA has is the network of alumni in the top kitchens all over the world.
+One of the greatest assets the CIA has is the network of alumni in top kitchens all over the world.
 Cooking is global and can take you anywhere you want to go.”